shawon0143/obf-certificate-request/readme.md

 * Write your Origanisation ID into *config/id*
 * Go to https://openbadgefactory.com/c/client/my/edit2/apikey, generate a key by klicking the button and write the key to *config/api_key*
 * Generate a certificate by invoking `./get-certificate`

+## Ping

+You can test your certificate with the *ping* script.
+Provide it with the path to your certificate as an argument: `./ping [CERTIFICATE]`